williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/password.md

 The Resource Owner Password Flow is intended for use cases where you control both the client application and the resource that it is interacting with.
 At a high-level, this flow has the following steps:

-- Your client application collects a user's credentials
+- Your client application collects a user's credentials.
-- Your application sends these credentials to your Okta authorization server
+- Your application sends these credentials to your Okta authorization server.
-- If the credentials are accurate, Okta responds with the requested tokens
+- If the credentials are accurate, Okta responds with the requested tokens.

 For more information on the resource owner password flow, including why to use it, see [our OAuth 2.0 overview](/authentication-guide/auth-overview/#resource-owner-password-flow).